Food Bank of the Albemarle: Fighting Hunger in Northeastern NC for Over 40 years!

 Strategic Plan + Financial Info

 For more than forty years, our goal has been to to fight hunger and poverty in our 15-county service area in northeast North Carolina.
 And we’ve delivered.
-The Food Bank provided over 88 million meals to families & individuals in 2023.
+The Food Bank has provided over 88 million meals to families & individuals since 1982.

 Find Out More About Our Strategic Plan + Financial Information »